aldryn/aldryn-docs/docs/tutorial/files-and-images.rst

 In the Toolbar, select the *Site menu* and choose *Administration*.

+.. todo:: an image for Toolbar > Site menu > Adminstration

+.. todo:: an image for Admin view

 Expand the Admin view by hitting the sidepane's **Zoom button**.
 In the *Filer* section select *Folders*, where you can explore the folder structure, and use the Filer interface as before.

+.. todo:: an image for sidepane's zoom buttons

 =============================